 Alcohol use is illegal for all students and is taken seriously at TRSS.
-If there is sufficient evidence that a student, while under school supervision, is (directly or indirectly) involved with the use of alcohol, the consequences may include suspension.
+If there is sufficient evidence that a student, while under school supervision, is (directly or indirectly) involved with the use of alcohol, the consequences include a minimum three-day suspension.
 The suspension will be reported to the Board of School Trustees.